What is Inference Based CBT for OCD?

 However, I-CBT may be worth exploring for people who:

-Have not responded adequately to ERP
+Have not responded adequately to ERP or who have had poor experiences of ERP

 Find the deliberate anxiety provocation involved in ERP too distressing to sustain